onechiporenko/lair/README.md

 ### Sequences

-Lair-db allows to create sequences of values.
+Lair-db allows creating sequences of values.
 This means that you can create a time line like:

 ```javascript
 const timeLine = Factory.create({